How to run an MTR

 To install MTR on Windows:

 - Download the latest version of WinMTR

 - You will have a .zip file containing two folders: WinMTR-32 and WinMTR-64

 - Each folder contains two files: WinMTR.exe and README.txt

 - Extract the WinMTR.exe that corresponds to your platform (32 or 64 bit) and run the file.

 - Start WinMTR.

-- Press the Options button to configure ping size, maximum hops and ping interval (the defaults are OK).
+- Press the Options button to configure ping size, maximum hops, ping interval and untick Resolve names (the defaults are OK).

 - Push the Start button and wait.

 - Copy or export the results in text or HTML format.
 The results should look similar to this: